zihanmo/CP14-2-Backend/README.md

 ## File uploading AWS S3 configuration

 Step 1: create a new security credential or use your existing one.
+Your will get access key and secret key.

 Step 2: Create a new bucket for S3 service.
 Remember to untick “Block all public access” when creating it.